Power, Strength, and Work in Sports and Fitness

 If we consider velocity (V) as the ratio of distance to time (l / t), we can rewrite the power formula as: P = F x V. This equation illustrates that power is a function of both force and speed.

-The Role of Power in Sports
+The Importance of Power in Sports

 The formula P = F x V provides insights into the athletic attributes that need to be honed to enhance sports performance.
 To increase power, athletes can focus on improving both their strength and speed.